HjalmarrSv/Spell-Checker/README.md

 Same use of books folder, but different neural network.
 One LSTM, unidirectional (and other stuff).
 This notebook has been run on books2 from scratch.
 It quickly overfits on such a small sample of text.
 Allowing caps and adding more texts should improve results, but adding computing time, and the need for memory.

+The model seems to work also on TF 2.1.
+It is not tested on 2.2 or 2.3.

+<b>Errors</b>

+Lots of errors are caused by large work units on small gpus.
+You may need to test smaller batch sizes if gpu memory is limited.
+Try 32 - 16 - 8 - 4 - 2 - 1, in descending order,  to see when the error goes away.

+There seems to be a rounding error in TF regarding batches or validation.
+Exchange the following two lines, with their equivalents in the code.

+    encoder_inputs = Input(batch_input_shape=(None, max_encoder_seq_length, num_encoder_tokens))

+    model.fit(
+        [encoder_input_data, decoder_input_data],
+        decoder_target_data,
+        batch_size=batch_size,
+        epochs=epochs)

 <b>Improving LSTM TF 2.0</b>

 Changing to bidirectional LSTM is an improvement.
 Notice the 3 differences for Concatenate/Average in the comments.
 Replace existing with the following code.